jai15111997/hangman/README.md

 - milestone_2.py: Initial Concept of working with limited inputs.

 - milestone_3.py: An improved version of milestone_2.py having adequate functions and improved readability

+- milestone_4.py: Integrated the previous code into class environment and the functions are now called by means of an instance of class.

+- milestone_5.py: Final complete code from milestone_4.py that determines the outcome of the game.
+Run this to play the game!

 ## License information: